Mansi242401/SQL-Ecommerce-data-analysis/analyzing_website_performance.md

 |------------|--------------|-----------|----------|--------------|-------------|
 |   0.4699   |    0.7395    |   0.4365  |  0.6671  |    0.7927    |    0.4360   |

-The above results indicate that lander page, Fuzzy page and Billing page has the lowest CTRs.
-Hence, those should be the focus
+The above results indicate that lander page, Fuzzy page and Billing page has the lowest Click Through Rates.
+Hence, those should be the focus for improvement.

 **6.b) Website Manager's Response** <br>